-An annual examination at the vet’s office is important part of keeping your cat healthy, even if your pet isn’t displaying any signs of illness.
-Not only are cats known for being able to “hide” health problems, but they are also the time to catch and treat any major problems early.
-Although many cats (and their pet parents) find the experience of going to the vet stressful, the health benefits outweigh any short-term downsides.
-This article will list what to expect at your cat’s examination.
+An annual examination at the vet’s office is an important part of keeping your cat healthy, even if your pet isn’t displaying any signs of illness.
+Not only are cats known for being able to “hide” health problems, but they are also quick to catch and treat any major problems early.
+Moreover, cat food is one of the factors that lead to many problems and diseases in your cat.
+Hence, you can consider getting Wellness cat food to ensure the well-being and a happy relationship with your cat.

-Arrival and Check In
+Arrival and Check-in

 When you arrive at the vet’s office, there will be some paperwork.
-This is your first opportunity to make note of any health concerns you might have about your cat.
+This is your first opportunity to make a note of any health concerns you might have about your cat.

-Your vet’s office should be able to quote you a standard exam fee up front for a regular checkup.
+Your vet’s office should be able to quote you a standard exam fee upfront for a regular checkup.
 This should include the vet’s physical exam and any standard fecal tests they run.
 Any necessary vaccinations will be add-on costs.

 When you are called back to an examination room, a vet tech may ask you to help hold your cat while their temperature is taken with a rectal thermometer.
-Then their weight will be recorded, since significant weight gain or loss can be symptomatic of a major health problem.
+Then their weight will be recorded since significant weight gain or loss can be symptomatic of a major health problem.

 A Cat’s Physical Exam